TcMenu/documentation/content/arduino-libraries/io-abstraction/text-utilities-and-helpers.md

 weight = 5
 +++

 IoAbstraction comes with a few text utilities that can be helpful when rendering text as raw character arrays.
-Internally, IoAbstraction and TcMenu DO NOT use any string objects to avoid runtime memory allocation.
-[See the complete text utility documentation](https://www.thecoderscorner.com/ref-docs/ioabstraction/html/_text_utilities_8h.html)
+Internally, IoAbstraction and TcMenu DO NOT use any string objects to avoid runtime memory allocation. {{< refdocs title="See the complete text utility documentation" src="/ioabstraction/html/_text_utilities_8h.html" >}}

 To use the text utilities you need to include the header